lirkwood/derive-xml/README.md

-# easyxml
+# derive-xml

-A derivable trait for reading and writing rust objects with xml.
+Provides derivable trait for easily reading and writing rust objects with xml.